kongware/scriptum/README.md

 * it only works with a specific object type
 * it still does not prevent you from invoking it with a semantically different object

-The type validator comes with two extensions to address both these shortcomings.
+The type validator is accompanied by two extensions to address both these shortcomings.

 ### Combined structural/nominal typing

-If we combine both typing strategies, more rigid strucural types can be obtained, which rules out the _different-semantics_ issue:
+If we combine both structural and nominal typing, more rigid strucural types can be obtained that rule out the semantics issue:

 ```javascript
 const Actor = fun(